5 Questions to Ask Your SEO Agency

 4.)
 Can you just put in a bunch of keywords and be done with it?

 Seems like that would be the logical solution, and years ago that technique did work, but search engines are savvy and take measures to stymie anyone who attempts to game the system.
 The algorithms they use are updated frequently, often in response to websites attempting to gain ranking with a “magic bullet” strategy.
 These might work in the short term, but once the algorithm is changed rankings will plummet.
 And often websites that haven't employed a broad SEO strategy are penalized as well.

 A broad SEO strategy includes all of the on-site elements as well as a strong backlink profile, fresh content, social presence and other elements that search engines look to in determining your site's rank.

 5.)
-How will optimization effect the user's experience of my site?
+How will optimization affect the user's experience of my site?

 It will improve the experience for your user.
 If done properly, the content of your pages will be clearer and the site navigation easier to use.
 The search result will clearly state the information your page contains so the user knows what they will find when they reach the page.

 Search engines look for optimized sites and reward them because they provide a better experience for the user.
 Ultimately, the point of optimization is to please the search engines by pleasing their users.